sidferreira/ignite-web-boilerplate/readme.md

 ## Premium Support

 [Ignite CLI](https://infinite.red/ignite) and [Ignite IR Boilerplate](https://github.com/infinitered/ignite-ir-boilerplate), as open source projects, are free to use and always will be.
-[Infinite Red](https://infinite.red/) offers premium Ignite CLI support and general mobile app design/development services.
-Email us at [hello@infinite.red](mailto:hello@infinite.red) to get in touch with us for more details.